lalaithion/BinaryVisualization/README.md

 ### OpenGL
 * Only one of our team knows OpenGL, so we need to make sure that we can learn that library
-  * Solution: That member of the team can do all the work
+  * Solution: That member of the team can teach the rest of us

 ### Scope
 * Underestimating the scope of the project may end with us aiming too high